 Speaking of meditation, I finish my yoga practice with 5-10 minutes of silent meditation.
 If you don’t think you can sit in silence for even a minute, no worries.
 There are free guided meditation apps you can follow along to.

 While I meditate I try to think of nothing other than my breathing.
 Then, after that, I take a few minutes and visualize what I want to achieve for the day.
 Although dealing with the extra safety precautions involved in safely getting Green Drink to my customers makes me want to pull my hair out, I am so happy to be able to continue to deliver it to you.
 I think it’s really important to keep your eye on the prize and not let annoying impediments get in the way of achieving your goals.
 I’m trying to focus on the good things in my life and in the ways I can make the lives of my employees and customers better.

-And immediately after I’m done with my yoga and meditation practice, I nourish my body and keep my immune system healthy with 16 oz of Green Drink.
+Immediately after I’m done with my yoga and meditation practice, I nourish my body and keep my immune system healthy with 16 oz of Green Drink.
 I need the extra boost of fresh Green Drink energy and health more than ever right now.

 Treating Yourself When You’re Stressed Out